-There is also a national body which receives complaints (called ‘notifications’), which is the Australian Health Practitioner Regulation Agency (AHPRA).
+There is also a national body that receives complaints (called ‘notifications’), which is the Australian Health Practitioner Regulation Agency (AHPRA).
 Notifications can be made to AHPRA only concerning a registered health professional on issues of unprofessional conduct, health impairment or professional performance.

 AHPRA deals with serious issues of unprofessional conduct or performance.

 The most appropriate organisation will depend on the nature of your complaint and what you hope to get from your complaint.
-Other organisations who might be able to help you are consumer organisations that offer personal advocacy services for people like you.
+Other organisations that might be able to help you are consumer organisations that offer personal advocacy services for people like you.
 For example, if you are a Vietnam Veteran the Vietnam Veterans Association of Australia might be able to help you.
-Please contact us if you you are unsure whether there might be another consumer organisation that could help you.
+Please contact us if you are unsure whether there might be another consumer organisation that could help you.